-Section 4: Officer Terms - The Officers shall serve a two (2) year term and serve at the pleasure of the Board.
-They may run for reelection for up to three (3) consecutive terms.
+Section 4: Officer Terms (Effective after the 2025 election, and for candidates during the 2025 election) - The Officers shall serve 2-year terms and serve at the pleasure of the Board.

 ARTICLE VII COMMITTEES AND THEIR DUTIES

 All Standing and Ad Hoc Committees shall be established by the Board.
 Suggestions for committees may come from Stakeholders or from members of the Board, and all such suggestions shall be voted upon by the Board.